Searching

 Archived Standards

-These are standards that the Board has determined should be withdrawn as no longer current.
+These are standards that the Board has determined should be withdrawn as no longer capable of designation as ‘current’ or ‘ageing’.
 This can be for a number of reasons.
 For example: a later Issue may exist; the material, product or process may no longer have regulatory approval in the UK; or the material, product or process may (for practical purposes) no longer be widely used.

 A primary reason for maintaining archived standards is to assist those involved in assessing the condition and serviceability of existing assets that were specified, manufactured, procured, designed and/or constructed at the time the standard was current.
 Another reason is to support asset failure investigation.